hive-engine/nitrous/src/app/help/en/glossary.md

 #### Earnings Per Share (EPS):
 A company's earnings are divided by their total outstanding shares.
 If a company earns $12 million and has 12 million shares outstanding, the EPS is $1.00.
 The shares outstanding is usually the average number for the reporting period.
 Often referred to as the “bottom number” when companies report.

+#### Exchange Rate:
+The price of one currency expressed in terms of another currency or the base currency.

 <hr>

 ## <span id="f">F</span>

+#### FANG Stocks:
+Is the acronym CNBC's Mad Money host Jim Cramer came up with in 2013 to represent Facebook, Amazon, Netflix and Google.

+#### FTSE 100:
+A stock index in London that consist of 100 companies with highest market capitalization.

 <hr>

 ## <span id="g">G</span>

+#### Golden Cross:
+Occurs when the 50-day moving average crosses above the 200-day moving average and often signals the potential start of a longer -term uptrend.

+#### Gordon Growth Model:
+A model is used to determine the intrinsic value of a stock based future dividend payments.

+#### Greenshoe Option:
+A tool used by underwriters to stabilizer price above the IPO price.

+#### Gross Profit Margin:
+Profits as a percentage of sales.

 <hr>

 ## <span id="h">H</span>

+#### The Halo Effect:
+Brand loyalty towards a company's product(s) based on his/her experience with that product.

 <hr>

 ## <span id="i">I</span>

+#### Intermarket Analysis:
+An analysis that give traders/investors a macro picture of where stocks, bonds, commodities and currencies are heading next.

+#### Insider Trading Strategy:
+A trading strategy with the goal of mimicking the buying or selling stocks that corporate officers and members of the board of directors of companies are buying or selling.

 <hr>